p4tc-dev/docs/why-p4tc.md

-The emergence of "programmable switches" and NICs/xPUs([ref11][], [ref12][], [ref13][], [ref14][], [ref15][]) has exacerbated this process challenge because now a consumer can finally cater to their organization network exact requirements by programming how the hardware executes a specified datapath.
-From a simplistic PoV think of being given a hardware canvas and you can describe the packet processing semantics for that hardware.
+The emergence of "programmable switches" and NICs/xPUs([ref11][], [ref12][], [ref13][], [ref14][], [ref15][]) has exacerbated this process challenge because now a consumer can finally cater to their organization's network exact requirements by programming how the hardware executes a specified datapath.
+From a simplistic PoV think of being provided a hardware canvas and you can describe the packet processing semantics for that hardware.

 ### So Why P4 And How Does P4 Help Here?